-Visit your local animal shelter often.
+Visit your local shelters often; keep an eye on their Facebook pages, as they tend to post pictures of strays in an attempt to reunite them with their owners.
 Check with rescues in your area.
-Also check if your pet has been killed along the highway by calling city, state, or county departments of transportation to see if they have any information.
+Check if your pet has been killed along the highway by calling city, state, or county departments of transportation to see if they have any information.

 Run lost ads in your local papers.
 Replace any flyers that might come down.
 Change colors of the paper you use to alert people that your pet is still missing.
 Never give up.

 Use Caution if Someone Says They Found Your Pet